 Parameter estimation and design of experiments

-The best practice and new developments of software related with reactor modelling, kinetic parameter estimation and the design of experiments is monitored.
+The best practice and new developments of software related with reactor modelling, kinetic parameter estimation and the design of experiments (factorial as well as model-based) is monitored.
 Additionally, tools were investigated to extrapolate uncertainties in reaction kinetics, catalyst descriptors and physical properties to that in the performance of the industrial reactor.

 Category D – Implementation of kinetics